Getting Started

 Content View

 Click on any row to view its details in the Inspector panel.
 You can see field-level data, raw values, and metadata for each record.
+Double-click a cell to edit it inline, or use the inspector sidebar to edit field values.
+You can also insert new rows and delete existing records.

 Query View